michaelfung/wts-clients/README.md

 ## Sample clients for the WTS Project ##

-### Quick Start ###
+### Quick Start for Arduino ###

-#### Arduino client
+1. Get a Node ID for your Arduino at: http://wts.3open.org/tiny/getNodeID

-Get a Node ID for your Arduino at: http://wts.3open.org/tiny/getNodeID
+2. Get the Uno client and put your Node ID in the sketch.

-Get the uno client and put your Node ID in the sketch.
+3. Upload the sketch to your device and open the serial console for trouble shooting.

-Upload the sketch to your device and open the serial console for trouble shooting.
+4. Remote control your device with **cURL** or any http clients of your choice.

-Remote control your device with **curl** or any http clients of your choice:
+#### cURL Example:

 __Set digital pin 8 HIGH:__
 > $ curl -d "node_id=your_node_id&payload=dw 8 1" http://wts.3open.org/tiny/api/node